cadihowley/cadihowley.github.io/writing/tutorial.md

 >In this example, NEWNAME is what you want to call the partition.
 I named mine SDWriteable, but any name will do.
 >Run ```lsblk -o +LABEL``` again, and check that the new LABEL of the SD card is whatever you changed it to.
 >
 >Run ```sudo reboot``` and check that the Pi is using the SSD.
-If the first time you connected to the Pi was when you were accessing Ubuntu on the SD card, you will need to reset the default 'ubuntu' password when you access Ubuntu on the SSD for the first time.
+If the first time you connected to the Pi was when you were accessing Ubuntu on the SD card, you will need to reset the default 'ubuntu' password again when you access Ubuntu on the SSD for the first time.